nyvs/inv-sys/README.md

 	);

 	// You can also stack items quickly.
-	// Stack will look for an incomplete stack of items and fill it first.
+	// Stack will look for an incomplete stack of items
-	// It will then try to fill the next empty slots, beginning from the start assert_eq!(
+	// and fill it first.
+It will then try to fill
+	// the next empty slots, beginning from the start. assert_eq!(
 		inv.stack(('x', 3)),
 		None